heysokam/cvulkan/doc/internal.md

 Global State is strictly forbidden.
 Functions must be pure, unless unavoidable _(eg: IO operations, etc)_.
 Function arguments must be immutable.
+Pointers usage:
+- Pointers to many must be a `Slice` type, or have a typedef that names them as such
-Must be avoided:
+- Pointers without a Slice are always assumed to point to only one item Must be avoided:
 - Encapsulation
 - Hidden/Private object members